javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 1. Install [Node.JS](https://nodejs.org/), necessary to run them.
 2. Install eslint: `npm i -g eslint` (npm is Node.JS package installer).
-3. Create a config file `.eslintrc` in your Javascript project (the dot at the start is mandatory).
+3. Create a config file `.eslintrc` in your JavaScript project (the dot at the start is mandatory).

 An example of `.eslintrc`: